 - and attend workshops to support teaching and learning across the health sciences disciplines.

-Connect with a librarian to consult on instructional support.Connect with an expert
+Connect with a librarian to consult on instructional support.Connect online with an expert

 Recent Faculty Commons news

 Co-instructors Michelle Henry-Stanley and Donna Spannaus-Martin wanted to teach about genetic recombination using a tactile, hands-on educational tool.
 They connected with our Makerspace staff to produce low-cost sets of 3D printed immunoglobulin gene segments to support new ways of teaching and learning and meet their active learning goals.

 Teresa Bisson works with the Bio-Medical Library to bring Virtual Reality to her neurorehabilitation classroom where students are immersed in a virtual experience.
 Through active learning, Bisson’s students are becoming thoughtful users of technology and leaders in a new health care environment.